 Emigrant Springs State Heritage Area, State heritage area and park near Pendleton, Oregon, United States.

-Emigrant Springs State Heritage Area is a state park set in a mature forest on a ridge of the Blue Mountains along Interstate 84 in eastern Oregon.
-The site includes multiple camping areas, log cabin lodging, an equestrian section, and an interpretive center.
+Emigrant Springs State Heritage Area is a state park set in a mature forest on a ridge of the Blue Mountains, along Interstate 84 in eastern Oregon.
+The park has tent camping areas, log cabin lodging, a section for visitors with horses, and an interpretive center.

 The community of curious travelers